groff_diff(7) — Linux manual page

 on c, it is subject to automatic hyphenation.

-.chop name
+.chop object

 Remove the last character from the macro, string, or